top of page

 • Freedom means: A) having choices, or B) being left alone to do as you like

-As each statement is read, ask participants to take a moment to think about where they want to stand and then indicate their position on the continuum by physically moving or, if doing this online, moving the sticky note with their name on it to the correct lane that matches their position.
+As each statement is read, ask participants to take a moment to think about where they want to stand and then indicate their position on the continuum by physically moving.
 They can choose any position between the two extremes.

 Try to encourage participants not to pick a position directly in the middle line, i.e. have no view or claim they are neutral on a topic.